dutes/ci_portfolio_three/README.md

 #### User needs:
 * Entertainment: Users seek an enjoyable and challenging card game that can be played in short sessions.
-* Clarity: Users need clear instructions and feedback to understand the out come of their actions.
+* Clarity: Users need clear instructions and feedback to understand the outcome of their actions.
-* Progress Tracking: Users want to keep track of progress or successes, the highscores table is a means of doing this.
+* Progress Tracking: Users want to keep track of their progress or successes, the highscores table is a means of doing this.

 ### The Scope Plane
 #### Functional Specifications